10clouds/crowdloan-template/README.md

 # Welcome to Parity template

-This template enables you to quickly create a front-end landing page to easily showcase your project and make it encouraging for your future contributors.
+This template enables you to quickly create a front-end landing page to easily showcase your project and encourage your future contributors to donate.

 ## Tech stack